qwerfd2/Groove_Coaster_2_Server/README.md

 ### Android

 Download the `apk` file from the link's `install packages` folder.
 Install it.
+For `Android 14+` devices, you might need to use `lucky patcher` to rebuild the app (`Menu of Patches` - `Create Modified APK File` - `APK with changed permissions and activities` - toggle `Removes integrity check and signature verification` and `Re-sign with original signature for android patch "Disable .apk Signature Verification"`).

 This `apk` has been modified.
 If you'd like to edit it on your own, see the last paragraph.